Ayyavazhi theology

-Ayyavazhi theology is the theology of a South Indian religious Faith and officially a sect of Hinduism known as Ayyavazhi.
+Ayyavazhi theology is the theology of the South Indian sect of Hinduism known as Ayyavazhi.
 Several fundamental theological beliefs distinguish the Ayyavazhi tradition from Hinduism.

 Relations between Vaikundar Ekam and other lesser Gods

 Ayyavazhi believes in one God (Bhagavan Vishnu), but recognizes that the one God Vishnu can appear to humans in a multiplicity of names and forms (avataras).
 The first half of Akilam asserts the existence and power-status of different god-heads and in the second half after the incarnation of Vaikundar though they have a secondary place, they do exist.
 Especially, though all powers were surrendered to Vaikundar, Narayana acts a double role throughout the incarnation of Vaikundar, as the Father of Vaikundar.
 So Akilam accepts that all god-heads exist.
 But Vaikundar is the only powerful and supreme, which channels Ayyavazhi theology towards Henotheism.

 But God is, in the highest sense, one: formless (no material form, only spiritual/transcendental), infinite, and eternal.
 God is changeless and is the source of consciousness (jiva-atmas) as well as the supreme consciousness (Paramatma) itself.
 God is beyond time, space, and causation yet still exists within everything and every living entity.
 Being formless, God is genderless (Vishnu is male, but can accept the female form of Mohini).
 The name Ekam is mentioned quite often in Ayyavazhi scriptures.
 But beyond the mere mention of the 'term' several times, no longer description is provided for the word (Ekam is similar to Ek-Omkar (One AUM) of Sikhism).
 The term Ekam in Tamil gives simply the meaning, "one and the incomparable supreme".
 This is some sort of monistic definition about god from Ayyavazhi theology.

 There are a series of lesser god-heads mentioned in Akilam with minor powers.
 Vaikundar is viewed on one hand as the incarnation of Ekam and on the other hand as being equal in powers to him.
 But during the encounter of Vaikundar with the King of Travancore, a verse of Akilam states that Ekam itself was created by Vaikundar.
 So Vaikundar would be superior to all.

 Regarding Vaikundar, Ekam remains one among the three in the Trinity in Vaikundar during the incarnation.
 So all qualities of Ekam (changeless attributes etc...) fits also to Vaikundar.
 Strengthening this view, a series of quotes from Arul Nool portraits Vaikundar as eternal and reveals his Universal form.